Azure Provider

 resource name stable and derives a shorter Windows computerName.

-when you need exact Azure cost guardrails.
+need exact Azure cost guardrails.

-to sweep expired direct leases.
+sweep expired direct leases.